 When I got my first strobes it was a struggle to figure out where to put them and how bright to have them and what modifier to use, etc. I let them just sit in their bag and ignored them for a while.
-Obviously that didn’t fix my lack of know how.
-So, I decided to work though my problems.
-I started with some object laying around and began shooting it as much as I could.
+Obviously, that didn’t fix my lack of know-how.
+So, I decided to work through my problems.
+I started with some objects lying around and began shooting them as much as I could.
 I experimented with as many settings, angles, and modifiers as I could.
-I’m sure I haven’t done it all, but I’ve spent some real time learning on my own without anyone watching so that I could do it right when someone was watching.
+I’m sure I haven’t done it all, but I’ve spent some real-time learning on my own without anyone watching so that I could do it right when someone was watching.
 Lighting an arena is totally different but kinda the same as lighting a person in a studio.
 I had to learn how by experimenting.
 There wasn’t much info that I could find on the subject so I experimented myself.

 I’m always here if you need me,